auth0/docs/articles/hooks/extensibility-points/pre-user-registration.md

 Please note:
 * The custom `PreUserRegistrationError` class allows you to control the message seen by the user who is attempting to register.
 * The first parameter passed to `PreUserRegistrationError` controls the error message that appears in your tenant logs.
-* The second parameter controls the error message seen by the user who is attempting to register (if your tenant is configured to use the Universal Login - New Experience).
+* The second parameter controls the error message seen by the user who is attempting to register.
 In this example, the `context.renderLanguage` parameter generates a user-facing message in the appropriate language for the user.
+You can use these parameters only if your tenant is configured to use the [Universal Login - New Experience](/universal-login/new).